 - When opening this file at a client workstation, you'll see the name of the server after the equal sign.

-RDP (Remote Desktop) typically cannot resolve either of these things so we propose you replace either with the IP address of the server/computer hosting the data.
+Solution: RDP (Remote Desktop) typically cannot resolve either of these things so we propose you replace it with the IP address of the server/computer hosting the data.
 DO NOT concern yourself with other lines further down on the file.
 Just the one that begins with...

-...which is very near the top of the file.
+...which is located very near the top of the file.